biodiv-platform/gnfinder-plus/README.md

 ### Pre-built binary

-Pre build binaries by GitHub Actions can be downloaded by clicking [here](https://github.com/harshzalavadiya/gnfinder-plus/releases/tag/v1.0.0)
+pre-built binaries by GitHub Actions can be downloaded from [releases](https://github.com/harshzalavadiya/gnfinder-plus/releases)

 ### Usage